 We get asked about the bears all the time.
 Movies like “The Edge” (Anthony Hopkins, Alec Baldwin) do not help the general perception of these magnificent creatures.
 We do get to see many bears while fishing all over the Bristol Bay region of Alaska.
 However, bears in general and especially in our region are relatively timid and do not want much to do with humans.

-If you do want to see Bears while you are at Mission Lodge, we can fly to Brooks Falls in the Katmai National Park for the day.
-It is a spectacular sight that is featured on Television all the time.
-The park has trails with viewing platforms that connect the falls to the lake along the Brooks River.
+If you do want to see bears while you are at Mission Lodge, we can fly to Brooks Falls in Katmai National Park for the day.
+It is a spectacular experience that is often featured on television.
+The park has trails with viewing platforms that connect from the falls to the lake along the Brooks River.
 The best time for viewing at the falls is July through early August during the Sockeye Salmon run.
 There are many bears after this along the river clear into September, which happens to be some great Rainbow Trout fishing as well.

 Take a Hike!
 If you feel like a little hiking exercise while around the lodge, you can explore the abandoned mine on Marsh Mountain.
 The mining road will first lead you through fairly flat tundra terrain and then up the pass through a short but steep uphill hike.
 From the pass you can either continue to the actual mine, or continue up the mountain to the west.
 You will be rewarded with an abundance of mountain wildflowers, (especially in June and July) and a good view of the beautiful surroundings.
 If you decide to go, you need to contact the Mission Lodge Manager.

 For wilderness hikes, we have a number spots to hike to special fishing spots or places along the route of our lake hops.
 The guide will take you up ancient game trails to neverending visitas.
 This is not the end of the earth, but local lore says that you can see it from here.